kazurayam/Katalon-IDEA-Combination/README.md

 ## Forward

- This project assumes that you (the readers) have seasoned skill of Groovy programming with [JUnit5](https://junit.org/junit5/) and [Gradle](https://gradle.org/) build tool in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+ This article presents my know-how extending your capability to utilize Katalon Studio.
+I assume that you (the readers) have seasoned skill of Groovy programming with [JUnit5](https://junit.org/junit5/) and [Gradle](https://gradle.org/) build tool in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 If you are a non-programmer and/or new to Katalon Studio, this article would not be useful for you.

 ## Problem to solve